SPF Guide 2020: the science behind sun cream

-Do you really know the meaning of SPF?
-Here’s our genius guide on everything you ever wanted to know about your sun cream but were too busy to ask…
+Here’s our easy guide on everything you ever wanted to know about your sun cream but were too busy to ask…

-SPF stands for 'sun protection factor,' and it measures your sunscreen protection from the sun’s rays.
-Think of it as UVA(ging) and UVB(urning).
+SPF stands for 'sun protection factor,' and it measures your sunscreen protection from the sun’s rays: ultra-violet A and ultra-violet B. Think of them as UVA(geing) and UVB(urning).
 There are also different formulations:

 Chemical: Chemical sunscreens are absorbed into the skin, which then absorbs UV rays.
 They work by converting the sun’s rays into heat and releasing them from the body.
 The active ingredients in chemical sunscreens can include avobenzone, octinoxate and oxybenzone.